Template Toolkit Tools

 The maxLevel

-parameter specifies up to which level to add queries and is optional: if it is omitted, the scraper will actually add new queries as long as they exist.
-It is also recommended to include the Unique queries option to avoid looping and unnecessary scraper work.
+parameter indicates up to which level to add queries, and is optional: if it is omitted, then in fact the scraper will continue to add new queries as long as they exist.
+It is also recommended to enable the Unique queries option to avoid looping and excessive scraper work.

 It is possible to set an arbitrary level for subqueries.
-This can be used for logic distribution, i.e. when each level is a separate functionality.
+This can be used to distribute logic, i.e., when each level is a separate functionality.

 example:

-- adds a query at a specific level.
+- adds a query to a specific level.

 example for JS: